-Our tiered pricing model is based on World Bank GNI (gross national income) classifications.
+Our tiered pricing model is based on World Bank Gross National Income (GNI) classifications.
 Price ceilings and price floors exist for each tier, with these decreasing from high to low-income countries.
 We do not publish specific prices relating to the different tiers due to commercial sensitivities.

-Countries supported by Gavi, the Vaccine Alliance, have access to our lowest prices.
+Countries supported by Gavi, the Vaccine Alliance, have access to our lowest prices for vaccinations in those programmes.
 As the GNI of countries increase and they transition out of Gavi support, we have committed to a price freeze that ensures they continue to access the lowest price for ten years from the time of transition.
+More information on our vaccine partnerships is available on our website.